-Questions 1-3 is based on how you scored compared to the competition.
+Questions 1-3 are based on how you scored compared to the competition.

 Question 1 asked – How much discussion is happening online about your industry?

 If you answered “I don’t know” you lost points.
 If you answered “no discussion at all” you received a 0 for lack of effort.
-Beyond that your score was based on volume of conversation.
+Beyond that, your score was based on the volume of conversation.
 Obviously the more volume the more opportunity.
-However even if the volume is low there is still opportunity to be the premiere online voice within your industry.
+However, even if the volume is low there is still opportunity to be the premiere online voice within your industry.

 Question 2 asked – When researching information about clients, prospects or competitors how much time do you spend reviewing blogs or forums?